shield-ai-technology/react-native-shield-location-plugin/README.md

   initializeShield();
 }, []);
 ```
-**Note** - ```await ShieldFraud.initShield(config)``` - *The await keyword is used to wait for the promise returned by the initShield function to resolve.
+**Note** - ```await ShieldLocation.initShield(config)``` - *The await keyword is used to wait for the promise returned by the initShield function to resolve.
 In React Native, It is best practice to use `await` when calling native modules from React Native, especially during `asynchronous` operations such as SDK Initialization.
 This is because using `await` ensures that the main thread is not blocked while the native module is initializing.*

 `Config` has these **optional** parameters: